centreon/centreon-plugins/doc/en/developer/tutorial-api.md

         # On the left it's the option name that will be used in the command line.
 The ':s' at the end is to
         # define that this options takes a value.
         # On the right, it's the code name for this option, optionally you can define a default value so the user
-        # doesn't have to set it
+        # doesn't have to set it, as well as argument validation constaints.
          'hostname:s'           => { name => 'hostname', not_empty => 1 },
          'proto:s'              => { name => 'proto', default => 'https', type => 'protocol_http', not_empty => 1  },
          'port:s'               => { name => 'port', default => 443, type => 'port', not_empty => 1 },